Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 This competence is mandatory for senior system design

-In interviews and production work, engineers are expected to justify service boundaries and integration choices via explicit risks and constraints.
+In interviews and in production alike, engineers are expected not to draw diagrams for their own sake but to justify service boundaries and integration choices through concrete risks and constraints.

 How to go through microservices and integration step by step